CANADA STOCKS-Toronto index heads for weekly loss as cannabis stocks weigh | ExBulletin

 CANADA STOCKS-Toronto index heads for weekly loss as cannabis stocks weigh

-September 10 (Reuters) – Canada’s main stock index fell on Friday and was on track to post weekly losses, as weakness in cannabis company stocks offsets the rebound in oil stocks, investors also assessing the latest monthly report on employment.
+Sept.
+10 (Reuters) – The main Canadian stock index fell on Friday and was on track to record weekly losses, as weakness in cannabis company stocks offsets the rebound in oil stocks, investors also assessing the latest monthly report on employment.

 The Toronto Stock Exchange’s S & P / TSX composite index slipped 0.2% to 20,665.51 after gaining early in the opening.
 The benchmark index was on track to end the week down 0.7%.